Modern Minimalist Garden Design in Canada | Oberlander to Cormier

 Structural Elements

-• Low Corten steel retaining walls defining planting zones
+• Low Corten steel retaining walls (200–400mm) defining planting zones — the Corten patina links residential gardens to the Canadian industrial landscape tradition that Cormier draws on

 Seasonal Maintenance Guide